LyaziMarvin/family/TECHNICAL_REVIEW.md

 - `SLM_MODEL` (default: granite3.2:2b)
 - `KEEP_ALIVE_MS` (default: 90 minutes)

-#### **Summary**

-The app starts as a **hybrid local/cloud AI family data management system** - it attempts to run local AI (Ollama) for privacy while maintaining connections to remote models for enhanced capabilities.
-The startup is robust with graceful fallbacks if AI services fail to initialize, ensuring users can still access core features like document management and basic functionality even without AI features.

 ---

 ## Post-Login Application Flow

+After login, the app becomes a **fully functional family data management dashboard** with AI-powered document analysis capabilities.
+The system intelligently restores the user's previous session state while ensuring all background services are ready for immediate use.
+The user can immediately start uploading documents, managing their profile, or exploring AI features depending on their needs.

 ### **Post-Login Flow in Family Circle**